kubevirt/ssp-operator/docs/development.md

 #### `vm-console-proxy` operand

 Installs the VM console proxy found in `data/vm-console-proxy-bundle`.
 A PR for updating the bundle is automatically created when a new version of the [vm-console-proxy](https://github.com/kubevirt/vm-console-proxy) is released.

+#### `tekton-pipelines` operand

+Installs the Tekton Pipelines found in `data/tekton-pipelines`.
+A PR for updating the bundle is automatically created when a new version of the [kubevirt-tekton-tasks](https://github.com/kubevirt/kubevirt-tekton-tasks) is released.

+#### `tekton-tasks` operand

+Installs the Tekton Tasks found in `data/tekton-tasks`.
+A PR for updating the bundle is automatically created when a new version of the [kubevirt-tekton-tasks](https://github.com/kubevirt/kubevirt-tekton-tasks) is released.